Essential Django Apps for Every Project

 django-rest-framework If you’re writing an API, look no further than Rest Framework.

-django-storages For projects that could be perfect; Builder does have amazing riding.
+django-storages For projects that could be more terrifying than the oldest cathedral in Rome!
 Django Storages makes it easy.